myltik/azure-docs.ru-ru/articles/data-lake-analytics/data-lake-analytics-u-sql-get-started.md

         FROM @searchlog
     GROUP BY Region
     HAVING SUM(Duration) > 200;

     OUTPUT @res
         TO "/output/Searchlog-having.csv"
         ORDER BY TotalDuration DESC
         USING Outputters.Csv();

-## Объединение данных
+## <a name="join-data"></a>Join data

-U-SQL предоставляет общие операторы объединения, такие как INNER JOIN, LEFT/RIGHT/FULL OUTER JOIN, SEMI JOIN, для объединения не только таблиц, но и любых наборов строк (даже тех, которые создаются из файлов).
+U-SQL provides common join operators such as INNER JOIN, LEFT/RIGHT/FULL OUTER JOIN, SEMI JOIN, to join not only tables but any rowsets (even those produced from files).

-Следующий сценарий объединяет searchlog с журналом впечатлений объявления и дает нам объявления для строки запроса для конкретной даты.
+The following script joins the searchlog with an advertisement impression log and gives us the advertisements for the query string for a given date.

     @adlog =
         EXTRACT UserId int,